atomisthq/docs/docs/capabilities.md

 elements in your code and development environment.
-Path expressions select related events satisfying specific criteria, e.g., a Slack user whose GitHub user authored a commit that was in a push that triggered a CI build that failed.
-Path expressions are also used to identify specific blocks of code in specific files to operate on.
+Path expressions select related events satisfying specific criteria, e.g., a Slack user whose GitHub user authored a commit that was in a push that triggered a CI build that failed, and specific blocks of code in specific files, e.g., all Scala methods that return `#!scala Boolean`.

 [xpath]: https://en.wikipedia.org/wiki/XPath
 [path]: /user-guide/rug/path-expressions.md